Iza, Ukraine

 Iza (Іза; Иза; איזה; Isa; Иза) is a village in the Khust Raion of Zakarpattia Oblast in western Ukraine.
 It is located between two mountain ranges, on the left bank of the river, 5 km from the Khust city center and railway station.
 The population is 5,800 (2018).

 History

-On the occupation of the territory of Iza in the 1st millennium BC. indicate two burial mounds in its outskirts.
-The first group of mounds is to the right of the road beyond Lipchy, the second is northeast, closer to the village.
-The burial grounds were investigated by the Zatlukal brothers in 1939-1940, M. Yu.
-Smishko in 1948-1949 and VG Kotigoroshko in 1975-1976.
+Two burial mounds located on the outskirts of Iza indicate the settlement of the region since 1st millennium BC.
+The first group of mounds is located to the right of the road to Lypcha, the second is to the northeast, closer to the village.
+The burial grounds were investigated by the Zatlukal brothers in 1939–1940, M. Y. Smishko in 1948-1949 and V. H. Kotyhoroshko in 1975–1976.
 The burial culture of Carpathian mounds of the 1st - 4th centuries AD has been investigated.

 The first written references to Iza date back to 1387.
-The legend relates the name of the village to the name of the first settler of Isaiah, which was later quite common here.
+The legend relates the name of the village to the name of the first settler called Isaiah - a name that became later common in the area.